When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Great Braking System

-The handle is exceptional.
-It features a safe-brake system.
-As soon as you let go of the handle, the brake engages to prevent the stroller from rolling away.
+The handle features a “safe-brake” system.
+It engages automatically as soon as you let go of the handle.
+This prevents the stroller from rolling away if you get distracted or accidentally lose your grip.

 Extensive Sun Canopy